Nattawut Poonpiriya’s Bad Genius is a fun ride. The buzz around the film is so good, so the Fantasia Film Fest team added a screening.

 Final exams are filled with anxiety in many Asian countries.
 Pressure for success serves as a (really basic) social metaphor with (some) ethical questions about privileges, notably, and class differences (it becomes a bit moralistic toward the end).

-But… With its Cleverly shot suspenseful climax scenes, leading to even more elaborate schemes, expanding to a big score right from a classic heist movie, all edited with great attention to details, and a sense for timing, Bad genius is one of those films with superior entertainment value.
+But… With its cleverly shot suspenseful climax scenes, leading to even more elaborate schemes, expanding to a big score right from a classic heist movie, all edited with great focus on detail, and a sense for timing, Bad Genius is one of those films with superior entertainment value.
 Action!